unguul/learn/pages/01.quick-start/docs.md

 ## Directory Permissions

-UserFrosting needs to be able to write to the file system for a few directories:
+UserFrosting needs to be able to write to the file system for a few directories.
+Give the group under which your webserver runs read/write permissions for:

 - `/app/cache`
 - `/app/logs`
 - `/app/sessions`

 ## Web Server Configuration

+Follow the directions for your specific web server:

 ### Apache